runyanjake/whitney/grafana/README.md

 </br>
 Custom configuration held in grafana.ini.
 </br>
 After starting this image, we still need to create a datasource.
 Select Prometheus as the type, and `prometheus_whitney:9090` is the address.
 Everything else can be default.
+The networks need to be set up correctly to be able to refer to the container like this.
+If not, specifying it over the local network works fine.
 </br>
 We also need to create a dashboard if starting from scratch.
 A good default one for node-exporter is `1860`.